 - Colour Changes

 - Vehicle owner changes/keeper numbers

-There are several less than reputable websites around selling HPI or Vehicle checks but we cannot vouch for them.
-If you’re concerned about using a particular vehicle check website our advice is always the same: look for reviews first.
+If you’re concerned about using a particular vehicle check website, our advice is always the same: look at the reviews first.

-Here at FreeCarCheck we try to provide as much as possible for free.
-But if you need to upgrade to a full Premium report then our price is fixed – only £9.95 (inc. VAT) for the full report – this includes EVERY check needed when you’re buying a vehicle.
+Here at FreeCarCheck we try to provide as much vehicle data as possible, and for free.
+But if you need to upgrade to a full Premium report then our price is fixed – only £9.95 (inc. VAT) for a full vehicle history report – this includes EVERY check you need when you’re buying a vehicle.
 Don’t risk buying a car without checking its history first.